Sequences of operator algebras converging to odd spheres in the quantum Gromov-Hausdorff distance: Introduction

 and similarly for $\mathcal A$ and $\mathcal B$ interchanged. \end{enumerate} \end{definition}

 It was proved in Theorem 5.2 of \cite{2004} that if $N$ is a bridge between $(\mathcal A, L_{\mathcal A})$ and $(\mathcal B, L_{\mathcal B})$ and $L$ is defined as then $L\in\mathcal M(L_{\mathcal A}, L_{\mathcal B})$.
-In \cite{matrix}, Rieffel found a sequence of complex matrix algebras (arising from finite-dimensional representations of $SU(2)$) converge to the space of continuous complex valued functions on the two-sphere $S^2$.
-In this paper, we have found a compact quantum metric space structure on the sequence of \emph{generalized Bergman spaces} on the closed unit ball in $\mathbb C^d$ such that this sequence converges to the space of continuous function on the sphere in $\mathbb R^{2d}$, denoted by $C(S^{2d-1})$, in the quantum Gromov-Hasudorff distance.
+In \cite{matrix}, Rieffel found a sequence of complex matrix algebras (arising from finite-dimensional representations of $SU(2)$) converging to the space of continuous complex valued functions on the two-sphere $S^2$.
+In this paper, we have found a compact quantum metric space structure on the Toeplitz algebras on {\em generalized Bergman spaces} on the closed unit ball in $\mathbb C^d$ such that a sequence of these algebras converges to the space of continuous functions on the sphere in $\mathbb R^{2d}$, denoted by $C(S^{2d-1})$, in the quantum Gromov-Hasudorff distance.

+Motivated by the quantum Gromov-Hasudorff distance, various notions of convergence have been introduced in the literature of noncommutative geometry.
+Order-unit quantum Gromov–Hausdorff distance was introduced by Li in \cite{Li}.
+The notion of Gromov-Hausdorff propinquity was introduced by Latr\'{e}moli\`ere, see \cite{AF, 2015, propinquity}.
+For the notion of the quantum Gromov-Hausdorff propinquity, see \cite{2016}.
+The notion of Gromov-Hausdorff propinquity for metric spectral triples can be found in \cite{2022}.
+The notion of Gromov-Hausdorff convergence of state spaces for spectral truncations is of interest to mathematicians, see \cite{preprint, Suijlekom}.
+For a general setup of spectral truncations in noncommutative geometry and operator systems, see \cite{connes-van}.
+For operator systems with Lip-norm, even a matricial version of the quantum Gromov-Hasudorff distance can be defined, see \cite{Kerr}.
+The convergence of the particular sequence obtained in this paper can also be described in terms of the matricial quantum Gromov-Hasudorff distance which we shall remark on in the last section.

 In Section \ref{section2}, we explain the space of Toeplitz algebras on the generalized Bergman space and describe the compact quantum metric space structure on these spaces.
 In Section \ref{section3}, we prove our main theorem that the sequence of Toeplitz algebras converges to odd spheres.
 In Section \ref{remarks}, a few remarks are mentioned.